Hello April! We’re now well into the year, and marching our way through autumn.

 Melbourne International Comedy Festival

 Australia’s best comedy festival continues, with laughs aplenty.
-Acts include international and Australian performers such as Arj Barker, Dylan Moran, Dave O’Neil and Claire Hooper.
+Acts include international and Australian performers such as Arj Barker, Ed Byrne, Jason Leong and Melanie Bracewell.

 Where: Various venues